Backpacking Is Life · Updated June 2026

 Dalgona (달고나) — Toffee Candy

-Sweet filled rice cakes (Chuseok holiday).
-Usually vegan but check for honey.
+Small filled rice cakes made for Chuseok (Korean Thanksgiving, usually September).
+Usually vegan but check for honey in the filling.

 🏙️ Seoul